kyrylkov/openshift-cartridge-iojs/README.md

 # Custom io.js cartridge for OpenShift

-This is a custom io.js cartridge that **takes care of auto-updating the io.js and npm versions** on each build.
+This is a custom `io.js` cartridge that **takes care of auto-updating the `io.js` and `npm` versions** on each build.

-By default, the io.js version is determined by querying [semver.io/iojs/stable](https://semver.io/iojs/stable).
+By default, the `io.js` version is determined by querying [semver.io/iojs/stable](https://semver.io/iojs/stable).

-A different URL can be specified in your application's repository, in the `.openshift/IOJS_VERSION_URL` file.
+A different URL can be specified in your application repository in the `.openshift/IOJS_VERSION_URL` file.
 For instance, you'd get the **latest 1.x.x** (1.8.4 as of July 11, 2015) by putting this in `.openshift/IOJS_VERSION_URL`:

     https://semver.io/iojs/resolve/1.x.x

 ## Why

-Because there is not standard OpenShift io.js cartridge.
+Because there is no standard OpenShift `io.js` cartridge.

 ## When to use

-When you need to run your application in OpenShift using the latest io.js version.
+When you need to run your application in OpenShift using `io.js`.

 ## How to